stablekernel/aqueduct/source/docs/auth/controllers.md

 # Issue Access Tokens with AuthController

 An application using Aqueduct's Auth framework must have endpoints to exchange credentials for access tokens.
 While a developer could implement these endpoints themselves and talk directly to an `AuthServer`, the OAuth 2.0 specification is where happiness goes to die.
-Therefore, there exist two `RequestController`s in Aqueduct that handle granting and refreshing authorization tokens - `AuthController` and `AuthCodeController`.
+Therefore, there exist two `Controller`s in Aqueduct that handle granting and refreshing authorization tokens - `AuthController` and `AuthCodeController`.

 ### Issue, Refresh and Exchange Tokens with AuthController